piecemakr/sero/packages/react/README.md

 ## TypeScript Support

-This package is fully typed and exports all necessary types from both `sero-react` and `sero-core` for your convenience.
+This package is fully typed and exports all necessary types from both `@sero/react` and `@sero/core` for your convenience.

 ## Examples

-See the [sero-core documentation](../core/README.md) for more details on the underlying transition system and configuration options.
+See the [@sero/core documentation](../core/README.md) for more details on the underlying transition system and configuration options.